johnmcfarlane/papers/cpp/contractual-disappointment.md

 Meanwhile, modern software development practices emphasise automated testing regimes.
-It is not uncommon for most of the APIs in a program to be tested for provider contract violation frequently during development.
+It is not uncommon for most of the APIs in a program to be tested for [Provider Contract Violation](#provider-contract-violation) frequently during development.
 Such tests are an opportunity to enable sanitizers.

 If you wish to enable compiler optimisations in the program you provide to users